Is Employee Ownership Right For Your Business?

 3. Practice financial transparency.

 Because your employees are stakeholders, they should always know where the company stands.
 While all stakeholders will receive regular status reports, the best way to get buy-in is to engage in meaningful communication about company finances.
 Unsurprisingly, many ESOPs also practice open-book management.
-Investing your time and resources into a program like the Great Game of Business will give employees increased ownership over the financial success of the company and keep the interests of all owners aligned and moving forward.
+Investing your time and resources into financial literacy training as well as a program like the Great Game of Business will give employees increased ownership over the financial success of the company and keep the interests of all owners aligned and moving forward.